unexpectedjs/unexpected-messy/documentation/assertions/messy.HttpResponse/to-satisfy.md

+A specific implementation of the [to satisfy](http://unexpected.js.org/assertions/any/to-satisfy/) assertion for use with [messy.HttpResponse](https://github.com/papandreou/messy) instances.

-Asserts that a messy.HttpResponse instance satisfies the given spec.
+Asserts that a messy.HttpResponse instance satisfies the given spec:

 ```js
 var httpResponse = new messy.HttpResponse({